Introduction to Bioconductor and standard classes

 colnames(3): Sample1 Sample2 Sample3

-• The SummarizedExperiment class has accessor functions to extract the individual components.
+colData names(2): sample condition- The SummarizedExperimentclass has accessor functions to extract the individual components.

 sample condition